poudelrohan/ZenList/README.md

 - **Responsive Design**: The application is designed to be responsive, ensuring a seamless experience across different devices and screen sizes.

 ## Getting Started
+To run the To-Do List application in your browser go to: https://poudelrohan.github.io/to-do-list

 To run the To-Do List application locally, follow these steps: